 CONCLUSION

-This paper proposed a new type of game flow analysis by using a provenance in games framework, allowing post game analysis to discover points that contributed to the results achieved throughout the gaming session.
-This analysis can be used on games to improve understanding by analyzing game flow and identifying actions that influenced the outcome, aiding the player to understand why it happened the way it did.
-It can also be used to analyze a game story development, how it was generated and which events affected it.
+This paper proposed a new type of game flow analysis by using a provenance in games framework.
+It allows post game analysis to discover issues that contributed to specific game flows and results achieved throughout the gaming session.
+This analysis can be used on games to improve understanding of the game flow and identifying actions that influenced the outcome, aiding the player to understand why they happened the way they did.
+It can also be used to analyze a game story development, how it was generated, and which events affected it.

-This paper presented a tool to aid the analysis by manipulating the generated provenance graph from collected data.
-It also showed a game in which our proposed provenance analysis was instantiated and some examples.
-During the game session, information is collected generating a game flow log, which is used in a post analysis to generate a provenance graph.
-It also explained some analysis features that can be done in the provenance graph to aid or refine the analysis.
+In this paper we presented a tool to visually aid the analysis by manipulating the generated provenance graph from collected data.
+We also showed a game in which our proposed provenance analysis was instantiated, with some flow and elements examples.
+During the game session, information is collected, generating a game flow log, which is used in a post analysis to generate a provenance graph.
+We also explained some analysis features that can be done in the provenance graph to aid or refine the analysis.

 However, there are still some limitations.
-If the provenance graph is too large, by the order of thousands nodes, even using the granularity filter, there will be some visualization problems, not to mention a lower performance when executing filters.
+If the provenance graph is too large, by the order of thousands of nodes, even using the granularity filter, there will be some visualization limitations, not to mention a performance degradation when executing filters.
 Due to the graph size, information contained in collapsed nodes will also have visualization issues.
 This happens because the collapsed node is actually a graph, and the information displayed is a list of all nodes contained in it with their respective information.
 One way to deal with this problem is to filter the displayed information from the graph-node to only a few, more important or relevant ones, or to display a summary as if it was only one node and provide the possibility of viewing the collapsed graph in a separated window.

-Another limitation is that we do not make inferences to the user, but let the user decide what he want to infer.
-Studies in this area can be researched in order to identify information that can be safely omitted from the user without impacting in the overall analysis.
-Another interesting research is to identify patterns in the game flow.
+Currently, we do not make inferences to the user, but let the user decide what he wants to infer.
+Studies in this area can be made in order to identify information that can be safely omitted from the user without affecting the overall analysis.
+Another interesting research is to automatically identify patterns in the game flow.
 Lastly, we plan on working in different graph visualization layouts and run experiments to evaluate the aspects of learnability of using the provenance graph in order to understand better the story.

 ACKNOWLEDGMENTS

-We would like to thank CNPq, FAPERJ and CAPES for the financial support.
+We would like to thank CNPq, FAPERJ, and CAPES for the financial support.

 REFERENCES